-clear [cluster] counter ha
+clear [ cluster ] counter ha

-ha Specifies counters for packets transmitted across a high availability (HA) link between two security devices.
+Specifies counters for packets transmitted across a high availability (HA) link between two security devices.
 An HA-level inspection keeps count of the number of packets and packet errors.

-clear [cluster] counter screen interface interface
+clear [ cluster ] counter screen interface interface

 interface The name of the interface.
 Specifies counters for packets inspected at the interface level.
 The inspection checks for packet errors and monitors the quantity of packets according to established threshold settings.
-For more information, see "Interface Names" on page A-I.
+For more information, see "Interfaces" on page 331.

-clear [cluster] counter screen [interface interface | zone zone] get counter screen { interface interface | zone zone } screen Clears the screen counters.
+clear [ cluster ] counter screen [ interface interface | zone zone ] get counter screen { interface interface | zone zone } get counter statistics [ ... ]

+Screen Clears the screen counters.
 The interface interface parameter specifies the name of a particular interface.
-For more information, see "Interface Names" on page A-I.
+For more information, see "Interfaces" on page 331.